nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Prerequisites: None

 1. Test case: `list` <br>
     Expected: Successful listing message is shown in the status message.
-All of the persons added to the program are displayed.
+All the persons added to the program are displayed.
 1. Other test cases that should work include `list ` or `list 2` <br>
     Expected: Similar to previous